NashTech-Labs/neo4j-scala-akkahttp.g8/README.md

 ## How to run this :

-There are two ways to run this project
+There are two ways to test this project

          activator test

          sbt test

+There are two ways to run this project

+         activator run

+         sbt run

+After running this, you can hit its endpoint for performing the operation.